Users love to return to their favorite websites. Often.

 Users want to know who you are.
 They want to see your face.
 And — it might sound silly and counterintuitive — they want you to tell some anecdotes about your persona, not just your business and what you can offer them.

 Add your photo.
-As Sonia Simone from Copyblogger writes in her Are You Making These 7 Mistakes with Your About Page? blog post:
+As Sonia Simone from Copyblogger writes in Are You Making These 7 Mistakes with Your About Page?

 If I want to hire you, refer you, recommend you, or even pass you some readers, I’ll feel more comfortable if I have some sense of who you are.